Daryl Fordyce: FC Cincinnati

 The United Soccer League club FC Cincinnati announced that it had signed Fordyce on 16 January 2017.
 After little playing time with FC Cincinnati, Fordyce was released by the club in June 2017.

 Return to Edmonton

 Shortly after, Fordyce re-signed with FC Edmonton.
 After the 2017 season, with the future of FC Edmonton and the NASL in doubt, Fordyce was released from FC Edmonton.

 Sligo Rovers

 On 8 February 2019, Fordyce signed a one-year contract with the League of Ireland Premier Division side Sligo Rovers.
 That season, he made 29 league appearances, scoring two goals, while making two appearances in the FAI Cup and one in the League of Ireland Cup.

 Valour FC

 On 10 January 2020, Fordyce signed with the Canadian Premier League side Valour FC.
 He made his debut for Valour in their season opener on August 16 against Cavalry FC.
 He scored his first goal for Valour against his former club FC Edmonton on August 29, helping his team to a 2–1 victory.
 Fordyce retired from professional football in January 2023.

+Managerial career

+One month after retiring on February 15, 2023, Fordyce was announced as assistant coach and coordinator of youth development.